Reporting and Assessment

 For any subject that is not gold or green, an action is given which if followed, will help the student get back on track for their expected target grade in that subject.
 Students that do begin to make less progress than is expected of them are given opportunities to help them improve.
 This may be as simple as being given a different seat in the classroom, ranging through to being invited to additional sessions with a member of staff.

-Alongside a student’s forecasted attainment we summarise the student’s attitude to learning in each subject with a 3R’s grade.
-The 3R’s are Responsibility, Resilience and Reflection.
+Alongside a student’s forecasted attainment we summarise the student’s attitude to learning in each subject with a 5Rs grade.
+The 5Rs are Respectful, , Responsible, Resilient, Reflective and Responsible.
 To grade these attitudes, subject teachers reflect on lessons and work produced by each student and compares this to a set of descriptors for each “R”.
-These descriptors can be found here.
 The grade is a number from 1 (outstanding) to 4 (inadequate), and is a best fit for each student to our descriptors.
-We expect students to be achieving 3R’s grades of 1 or 2.
+We expect students to be achieving 5Rs grades of 1 or 2.